keeganskeate/etch/docs/installation.md

 * [Generating Django Secret Keys](https://stackoverflow.com/questions/4664724/distributing-django-projects-with-unique-secret-keys)

-## Python
+## Python<a name="python"></a>

 This website leverages the power of Python.
-The recommended way to install Python is with [Anaconda]().
+The recommended way to install Python is with [Anaconda](https://www.anaconda.com/products/individual/get-started-commercial-edition-1).
 Anaconda Python is a self-contained Python environment that is particularly useful for scientific applications.

-If you don’t already have it, then you can start by installing [Miniconda](https://docs.conda.io/en/latest/miniconda.html), which includes a complete Python distribution and the conda package manager."
-This website is built with Python 3.

 After you have installed a [distribution of Python](https://docs.conda.io/en/latest/miniconda.html), open the Anaconda Prompt, navigate to this website's repository, and install Python dependencies: